Even though anyone can have general skin problems, like itching, fungal and bacterial infections, those with diabetes are more prone to them.

 Ringworm, athlete’s foot, vaginal infection, and jock itch are the most common fungal infections.

-People with diabetes can have many itching areas due to poor circulation, dry skin, and yeast infection.
-But, they can help relieve the itching by avoiding bathing for too often, applying skin cream after bathing, and using mild soap with moisturizer.
+Those with this chronic condition can have many itching areas due to poor circulation, dry skin, and yeast infection.
+But, they can help relieve the itching by avoiding bathing too often, applying skin cream after bathing, and using mild soap with moisturizer.

 This skin condition is harmless and recognized for the brown, scaly patches that occur due to changes in the blood vessels.
 They can be circular or oval.

-In fact, you may know them as shin spots which are similar to age spots.
+In fact, people may know them as shin spots which are similar to age spots.
 Diabetic dermopathy is not itchy or painful, and usually affects the front part of both legs.

-Dark, raised skin areas on the sides of the neck, groin and armpits could indicate Acanthosis nigricans in people with diabetes, especially overweight.
-Also, it could affect knees, hands, and elbows.
+Dark, raised skin areas on the sides of the neck, groin and armpits could indicate Acanthosis nigricans in those with diabetes, especially overweight.
+Also, it could affect the knees, hands, and elbows.
 So, the best way to reduce their appearance is to lose some excess pounds or use some creams.

-In fact, you could even see the blood vessels under the skin.
+In fact, we could even see the blood vessels under the skin.
 In some cases, it’s painful and itchy and could even crack open.

 Usually, adult women with diabetes get it.
-So, if you have these sores and they start to break open, make sure you visit a doctor.
+So, if someone has these sores and they start to break open, they should visit a doctor.

-Even though rare, this skin condition does occur on diabetic’s back of fingers, toes, hands, forearms, and legs.
+Even though rare, this skin condition does occur on one’s back of fingers, toes, hands, forearms, and legs.
 These blisters can be large but aren’t usually red or painful.
-Also, diabetic blisters heal by themselves in about 3 weeks, and the only thing you can do is balance your blood sugar levels.
+Also, diabetic blisters heal by themselves in about 3 weeks, and the only thing one can do is balance their blood sugar levels.

 Uncontrolled diabetes can sometimes cause Eruptive xanthomatosis – a skin condition that’s characterized by yellow, firm enlargements in the skin that look like peas.
 Also, they are itchy and surrounded by a red halo.

-So, just like diabetes blisters, your condition will improve if you take your blood sugar levels under control.
-Also, you could use moisturizers and lotions to help soften the skin.
+So, just like diabetes blisters, one’s condition will improve if one takes their blood sugar levels under control.
+Also, they could use moisturizers and lotions to help soften the skin.

 These are just some of the skin complications related to diabetes.
-So, make sure you pay attention to your skin to help notice any potential sign that will help prevent the condition from progressing.
+So, be sure to pay attention to your skin to help notice any potential signs that will help prevent the condition from progressing.